go-chef/chef/README.md

 ## SSL

-  If you run into an SSL verification problem when trying to connect to a ssl server with self signed certs setup your config object with `SkipSSL: true`
+  If you run into an SSL verification problem when trying to connect to a ssl server with self signed certs set up your config object with `SkipSSL: true`

 ## Usage
 This example is setting up a basic client that you can use to interact with all the service endpoints (clients, nodes, cookbooks, etc. At [@chefapi](https://docs.chef.io/api_chef_server.html))